+What are the top sales skills?
 The term “natural born salesman” has long been used to describe top sellers who consistently deliver for their organizations.
 But is there truly such a thing?
 Conventional wisdom argues successful salespeople are made, not born.
 Just like professional athletes or entertainers must practice and refine their natural talents, salespeople must develop skill sets that make the most of their individual personalities and abilities.

-What Are the Most Important Sales Skills?
+What Are the Top Sales Skills?

 Sales skills have often been called the muscles that give sales Rep the strength and flexibility to succeed.
 They’re developed through coaching, training, and experience and must be continually cultivated and refined throughout a sales career.
 Fortunately, successful sales skills can be learned and leveraged for turning leads into longtime, loyal customers.